NeuroML/Documentation/source/Userdocs/GettingStarted.md

 The best way to understand NeuroML is to look at some example NeuroML files and how they are constructed.
 In this section, we will walk through a cell model and see how it is defined in NeuroML.
+We will use the Python tools for NeuroML, [libNeuroML](https://github.com/NeuralEnsemble/libNeuroML) and [pyNeuroML](https://github.com/NeuroML/pyNeuroML), which are the suggested tools for developing and simulating models in NeuroML.
+You can learn more about the different tools in their specific sections where you will also find examples in IPython notebooks to work through.

-To keep this section simple, we will intentionally gloss over many of the details and only focus on the salient, important bits necessary to grasp how NeuroML works and is to be used.
+Please note that to keep this section simple, we will intentionally skip many of the details and only focus on the important bits necessary to grasp how NeuroML works and is to be used.

 % Needs a better heading
-## Izhikevich neuron model in NeuroML
+## Understanding NeuroML: the Izhikevich neuron model

-The description of a simple single compartment Izhikevich point neuron model ({cite}`Izhikevich2003a`) in NeuroML is shown below:
+The description of a simple single compartment Izhikevich point neuron model ({cite}`Izhikevich2007`) in NeuroML is shown below:
 ```{code-block} xml
 <?xml version="1.0" encoding="UTF-8"?>